-It is highly recommended that after the first 10 hours of operation, the craft be checked by an authorized Sea-Doo dealer.
+It is highly recommended that after the first 10 hours of operation, the craft be checked by an authorized SEA-DOO sport boat dealer.
 This inspection will also provide the opportunity to discuss any unanswered questions you may have encountered during the first hours of operation.